orchid00/ReproducibleResearchThings/PITCHME.md

 No one wants their research to be `retracted`

 * some data were missing
-* untraked version of changes
+* untracked version of changes
 * mistakes were made
   * true error
   * fraud